 What to Do as an Aviation Crash Victim

-While most aircraft today are designed to fly with one or even several engines impaired or unresponsive, catastrophic failure of multiple engines (due, for instance, to fuel leakage) can create extremely hazardous conditions.
+While most aircrafts today are designed to fly with one or even several engines impaired or unresponsive, catastrophic failure of multiple engines (due, for instance, to fuel leakage) can create extremely hazardous conditions.
 Well-trained pilots can often glide such planes to a relatively safe landing, provided there is some sort of crash site within reach.
 However, more often than not, passengers and crew do end up injured.
 Other potential contributors to airline crashes in all cities around the world include onboard fires, stalling, failure of parts due to poor maintenance, craft damage sustained on the ground, pilot error, error on the part of air-traffic controllers, and even bird strikes.

 After any type of aviation crash, your first priority should be your personal health and safety.
 Don’t delay in seeking medical attention for your injuries.
 Take care of yourself first and foremost.
 Once you’ve received medical treatment, start thinking about how you would like to proceed moving forward.
-Other survivors may be suing the airline, especially if reports of airline-related failures that contributed to the accident surface.
+Other crash victims may be suing the airline, especially if reports of airline-related failures that contributed to the accident surface.

 Suing an airline, an aircraft manufacturer, and/or other parties after a commercial airplane accident is no small task.
-It’s much more manageable, however, with a team of knowledgeable attorneys by your side.
+It’s much more manageable, however, with a team of knowledgeable commercial airline accident attorneys by your side.
 Work with a law firm with the resources to investigate an aviation accident, determine the cause(s) of the crash, and to hold the responsible party or parties accountable for the injuries and deaths of innocent passengers.

-As the survivor of a commercial airline accident, or the family member of someone who died, look to Panish Shea & Boyle LLP.
-Our legal team boasts unparalleled experience with aviation disaster cases, and we’ve won multi-million dollar settlements for our claimants in many complex cases.
-For instance, we represented victims of Alaska Airlines Flight 261, which crashed near the California coastline, and we secured an substantial confidential settlement for those victims and their families.
+As the survivor of a plane crash, or the family member of someone who died, look to Panish | Shea | Boyle | Ravipudi LLP.
+Our aviation attorneys boast unparalleled experience with aviation disaster cases, and we’ve won multi-million dollar settlements for our claimants in many complex cases.
+For instance, we represented victims of Alaska Airlines Flight 261, which crashed near the California coastline, and we secured an substantial confidential settlement for those plane crash victims and their families.
 In another personal injury case — Anderson v.
 General Motors — we got a $4.9 billion jury verdict for a family that had been harmed by a vehicle’s poorly engineered fuel system.

-Find out what the experienced airline accident attorneys at Panish Shea & Boyle LLP can do for you by dialing us at (877) 800-1700.
+Find out what our experienced airplane accident attorneys at Panish | Shea | Boyle | Ravipudi LLP can do for you by dialing us toll-free at (877) 800-1700.